arichornlover/YouTubeTweak-Downloads/README.md

 **Disclaimer 2:** if uYouPlusExtra/uYouPlusExtraLTS crashes then show me the crash log of the app and I'll see if i can fix it.

-**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to 2.3~1 as of Early 2023 which means some issues you had with uYou 2.1 should be resolved. but I can still suggest and update uYouPlusExtra LTS on uYou 2.1 until 16.42.3 ends support and since it may help if there are any issues in future YouTube or uYou versions.
+**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0` as of `April 16th 2023` which means most issues you had with uYou 2.1 have been finally fixed! but I do suggest using uYouPlusExtra LTS on uYou 3.0 for some additional fixes until I end `v18.14.1-3.0` Long-Term Support in the future.

 ----------------------------------
 ## uYouPlusExtra-Downloads Status